Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 Website URL's are handled without any additional action by the app developer.
 If an in-app message is clicked through and contains a valid URL, the device's default web browser will redirect to the URL contained in the in-app notification payload.
 The location of the URL differs for each notification type:

-* `url` key present in the alert message payload
+* The `url` key is present in the alert message payload
-* `url` present in the query parameters of a fullscreen message button (`data-destination-url`)
+* The `url` is present in the query parameters of a fullscreen message button (`data-destination-url`)
-* `adb_deeplink` key present in the local notification payload
+* The `adb_deeplink` key is present in the local notification payload
-* `uri` key present in the push notification payload
+* The `uri` key is present in the push notification payload

 #### Handling in-app message deep links on Android

 To handle deep links in the notification payload, you need to set up URL schemes in the app.
-For more information about setting URL schemes for Android, see [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking).
+For more information about setting URL schemes for Android, please read the tutorial on [creating deep links to app content](https://developer.android.com/training/app-links/deep-linking).
 Once the desired activity is started by the newly added intent filter, the data present in the deep link can be retrieved.
-Any further actions based on the data present in the deep link can then be made.
+After that point, any further actions based on the data present in the deep link can be made.

 #### Java